-Partly thanks to boycotts and campaigns being more organised, on social media (in particular Twitter), and also due to the fact that we live in an era where western consumers have an abundance of choice, brands – even the largest global conglomerates – can feel the heat from being ‘cancelled’.
-This means brands cannot afford to be dishonest or malevolent, even if it is something they may have got away with in previous decades.
+Partly thanks to boycotts and campaigns being more organized on social media (in particular Twitter), and also due to the fact that we live in an era where western consumers have an abundance of choice, brands – even the largest global conglomerates – can feel the heat from being ‘cancelled’.
+This means brands cannot afford to be dishonest or malevolent, even if it is something they may have gotten away with in previous decades.
 Gen Z has a large disposable income, and is not afraid to direct it elsewhere.

 How does a brand avoid falling foul of this?
 By allying itself to causes that it genuinely believes in, by supporting positive social change in the countries in which it operates, and by advertising in a sincere way.
-This way, it maintains its brand equity, or the level to which consumers value the brand due to what it stands for.
+This way it maintains its brand equity, or the level to which consumers value the brand due to what it stands for.

 Even if companies may view themselves as rebellious and disruptive, marketers and the public at large may view them as part of the establishment, as craft beer trailblazers Brewdog found recently, when multiple campaigns designed to show its anti-corporate edginess backfired.

 A better example of supporting good causes, and fitting those causes into existing brand values, comes with UK supermarket chain Waitrose, which is trialling reusable packaging retail for selected foods, partly as a response to the outcry over excessive plastic usage around the world and its adverse effects on climate change and the oceans.